May Day: World’s workers rally, France sees pension anger

 Elsewhere, some communities held May Day festivals that harkened back to pagan ceremonies celebrating spring.

+Alla Liapkina described the flowers and balloons of Soviet May Day gatherings, but said it’s time to move on.

+“We live in a new era, and we need to develop in this direction,'' she said. ‘’We don’t need to go back to such a past.”

-Hyung-Jin Kim contributed from Seoul.
-Mari Yamaguchi and Yuri Kageyama in Tokyo; Niniek Karmini in Jakarta, Indonesia; Kanis Leung in Hong Kong; Suzan Fraser in Ankara, Turkey; Riazat Butt in Islamabad; Abby Sewell in Beirut; and Jennifer O'Mahoney in Madrid, contributed to this report.
+Hyung-Jin Kim reported from Seoul.
+Mari Yamaguchi and Yuri Kageyama in Tokyo; Niniek Karmini in Jakarta, Indonesia; Kanis Leung in Hong Kong; Suzan Fraser in Ankara, Turkey; Riazat Butt in Islamabad; Abby Sewell in Beirut; Jennifer O'Mahoney in Madrid; Nicolae Dumitrache in Kyiv; Krishan Francis in Colombo, Sri Lanka; Frances D’Emilio in Rome; Alex Turnbull and Jeffrey Schaeffer in Paris, contributed to this report.

 Credit: AP